alphagov/notifications-admin/docs/index.md

 About this document
 ==========================
-This document is for public sector [?] developers, technical architects, and service managers who want to use the GOV.UK Notify platform to send notifications to users of their digital service.
+This document is for central government developers, technical architects, and service managers who want to use the GOV.UK Notify platform to send notifications to users of their digital service.

 About GOV.UK Notify
 ====================
-GOV.UK Notify is a cross-government platform, currently in beta, that lets government services and agencies [?] send notifications by sms or email.
+GOV.UK Notify is a cross-government platform, currently in beta, that lets government services send notifications by sms or email.

 There are two ways to send notifications:

 * use the [GOV.UK Notify](https://www.notifications.service.gov.uk/) web application
 * [integrate your web applications or back office systems](#integrateNotify) with the GOV.UK Notify API

 To find out more about GOV.UK Notify, see the [Government as a Platform](https://governmentasaplatform.blog.gov.uk/) blog.